Masterclasses are led by experienced ceramicists who are experts in their field.

 Professional practice – Kilns to Galleries With Stuart Carey

 This course will take you through many aspects of professional practice within ceramics.
 Stuart will tackle a range of issues facing ceramicists including; studio management, quality & refinement of work, understanding the market, pricing & paperwork, marketing, public image and speaking.
-This will be covered through group discussions, practicals and site visits.
+This is a theory lead course which doesn’t involve wet materials but does involve plenty of group discussions, practicals and site visits.

 Stuart Carey is the co-funder of The Kiln Rooms and has his own successful practice; Stuart’s website